robstave/Meowcards/cards/go/go-qz2-a.md

 What is the purpose of Go's `select` statement?

-A) To choose between different data types
+- A. To choose between different data types
-B) To handle multiple channel operations concurrently
+- B. To handle multiple channel operations concurrently
-C) To select files from the filesystem
+- C. To select files from the filesystem
-D) To implement conditional logic
+- D. To implement conditional logic

 ### Back

-**B) To handle multiple channel operations concurrently**
+**B. To handle multiple channel operations concurrently**

 The `select` statement in Go is a powerful construct for managing multiple channel operations.
 It allows a goroutine to: